AdiCohen1011/skyler/README.md

 ## Introduction

-Skylar is a conversational AI application that simplifies the process of searching for flights.
+skyler is a conversational AI application that simplifies the process of searching for flights.
 Instead of manually navigating travel websites, users can simply chat with the assistant in natural language and provide the information needed to find suitable flights.

 The chatbot is built using Google Dialogflow ES for natural language understanding and a Python client that communicates with the Booking API to retrieve flight information.